hammerlab/ketrew/README.md

 ### From Opam

-If you have `opam` up and running:
+If you have `opam` up and running, just install Ketrew while choose a database backend (you may pick both and choose later in the config-file):

-    opam install ketrew
+    opam install  (sqlite | postgresql)  ketrew

 Then you need at runtime `ssh` in the `$PATH`.